MitchellShiell/Outreach/tutorial-scripts/dms-data-upload.md

 </br>

-### Download and Configure the Song Client
+### Downloading and Configuring the Song Client

 </br>

-As we move through these steps I'll take some time to explain the structure and function of each components

-Song is providing a metadata management and storage system to easily track and manage files in a secure and validated environment, against a standard or custom data model which we will dicuss later.
+Song is providing a metadata management and storage system to easily track and manage files in a secure and validated environment, against a standard or custom schema which we will discuss later.

-Lets begin by downloading and unzip the latest Song client,
+Lets begin by downloading and unziping the latest Song client,

-The song client is the command-line client we will use for various metadata operations such as submitting analyses, creating file manifests for Score, and so on.

-all these commands can be found within our documentation at overture.bio but for this video I have linked a seperate document with each required command so you can easily copy and paste as we go through.
+I've linked a seperate document that includes each command I'll be using so you can easily copy and paste as we go through.

 From the command line terminal I will enter the following command.